When we won our second hackathon for building another mobile app in a record 2 day time frame, people asked, “How are you guys so fast?”

 I know some clients will say, “We need to support an older version of the SDK.”
 I’ll come back with, “Why not use the latest?”
 Their response, “We think some of our users may be on the earlier SDK still.”
 To which I ask, “Would you rather all users be mad at your delay in delivering your first version and/or lack of new features just so you can pacify some of them?
 I would much rather get to market faster, cheaper with a non-dated solution that excludes some users vs moving slower, spending more money on a solution for everyone that is dated the moment it’s released.”

-The great thing about clients is they’re always upgrading.
+The great thing about users is they’re always upgrading.
 In the mobile space, every 2 years or sooner, they get upgraded.
 In the web app space, browsers are easy to install and switching between them is a breeze.

 Again, the faster you get a solution out there, the more reason you give users to upgrade if they haven’t.
 If they really want those new features you provide, they’ll find a way to make it work.
 The key though is making sure you give them something worth fighting for.